 Discover the role of a licensed vocational nurse, including details on completing licensed vocational nurse school to qualify, licensed vocational nurse jobs available, and licensed vocational nurse salary.

 A licensed vocational nurse (LVN), also known as a licensed practical nurse (LPN), works in various settings offering bedside care to injured, sick, or disabled patients.
-A person in this position is responsible for a wide range of tasks, including taking vital signs, recording patient histories, drawing blood, preparing patients for treatment, dealing with ailments such as bedsores, redressing wounds, and monitoring catheters.
+In this role, you’re responsible for a wide range of tasks, including taking vital signs, recording patient histories, drawing blood, preparing patients for treatment, dealing with ailments such as bedsores, redressing wounds, and monitoring catheters.

-In this guide, you’ll learn about the duties and responsibilities of a licensed vocational nurse.
-Among the topics covered will be the skills and training needed, where an LVN works, how much they are typically paid, as well as how to get started as an LVN.
+Learn more about the duties and responsibilities of a licensed vocational nurse, including LVN training and skills, where an LVN works, how much they are typically paid, as well as how to become an LVN.

 Providing care for patients as the first point of contact